t-tk/upmendex-package/README.md

    upper compatible with mendex,
    based on mendex version 2.6f by ASCII media works.
- * Unicode for internal process and support UTF-8 encoding for input/outout.
+ * Unicode for internal process and support UTF-8 encoding for input/output.
    Will work with upLaTeX, XeLaTeX and luaLaTeX.
  * Support Latin (including non-English), Greek, Cyrillic, Korean Hangul and Han (Hanzi ideographs) scripts as well as Japanese Kana.
- * Apply International Components for Unicode (ICU) for sorting process.
+ * Apply International Components for Unicode (ICU)[4] for sorting process.

 ### Contents